mdsol/mauth-client-ruby/doc/mauth-proxy.md

 ## Overview

-mauth-proxy is a command-line tool to forward requests to a service, signing each one with a MAuth signature and verifying responses from the service.
+mauth-proxy is a command-line tool to forward requests to a service, signing each one with a Mauth signature and verifying responses from the service.

-mauth-proxy wraps a Rack server, which listens on localhost (external connections are not allowed, for security). mauth-proxy takes each request, signs it with a specified MAuth configuration, and makes a request to the given service.
+mauth-proxy wraps a Rack server, which listens on localhost (external connections are not allowed, for security). mauth-proxy takes each request, signs it with a specified Mauth configuration, and makes a request to the given service.
-The response from the service is authenticated with MAuth, and is returned as the response to the original request.
+The response from the service is authenticated with Mauth, and is returned as the response to the original request.

-The intent is to allow users to point any HTTP or REST client they care to use at a service which authenticates with MAuth, without the client needing to know how to generate MAuth signatures or authenticate MAuth-signed responses.
+The intent is to allow users to point any HTTP or REST client they care to use at a service which authenticates with Mauth, without the client needing to know how to generate Mauth signatures or authenticate Mauth-signed responses.

 The proxy has two modes: single-target and browser proxy mode.
 In browser proxy mode, it can be configured as a HTTP proxy in a browser and will direct the requests to any URL in the request while signing requests to URLs that are listed in the command line.
 In single-target mode, all requests will be directed to the server specified in the command line.